5/7/2025

 President and Chief Executive Officer

 And I think it's the tension between, it's not even tension really.
-We always said that we didn't want to get ahead of our skis if it comes to, you know, our cost positions.
-So we've been very prudent like Jim mentioned, the discretionary spend.
-But we also have been really focused on, you know, efficiencies, right?
+We always said that we didn't want to get ahead of our skis if it comes to, you know, our cost position.
+So we've been very prudent, like Jim mentioned, with discussing how you spend.
+But we also have been really focused on you know, efficiencies, right?
 So we have management processes in your company that we've definitely looked at and streamlined.
 We have integrated further some of our acquisitions to increase efficiencies.
 The digital side, we have looked at ERPs and the different software packages for efficiency gains.
-And then last but not least, our operational processes and the margin boost from operations is also fantastic.
+And then last but not least, our operational processes and the margin and boost from operations is also fantastic.
 So those have definitely been driving our results.
 And in the meantime, on the R&D side, we have a very, very detailed process.
-We call it prioritization to really rank and stack all the investments in all the different R&D projects and make sure that we fund the ones that are of strategic importance and that have good returns of investment.
-And we have a fantastic clarity on where to invest and therewith we manage the balance between the two very, very well.
+We call it prioritization to really rank and stack all the investments in all the different R&D projects and make sure that we We fund the ones that are of strategic importance and that have good returns of investment.
+And we have a fantastic clarity on where to invest.
+And therewith, we manage the balance between the two very, really well.

 speaker